Integration, devices, protocols and technologies¶

 What happens if a user doesn’t have WebRTC?

 If a user doesn't have WebRTC, the user will seamlessly fallback to normal server usage.
 However, WebRTC has become increasingly popular in the last few years.
-Facebook Messenger, Google Hangouts, Twilio and many other well-known companies use WebRTC.
-Approximately 72% of potential viewers have access to WebRTC.
+Facebook Messenger, Google Meet, Microsoft Teams and many other well-known companies use WebRTC.
+Approximately 95% of potential viewers have access to WebRTC.

 How can I get a Peer5 account?

-You can click here and sign up for an account.
+You can click here to contact us about signing up for an account.

 How much does Peer5 cost?